Design a buying pathway

 If one of the key purposes of open data is to benefit the public, then it follows that governments should work with the public to ensure that open data is being released and presented in ways that meet community needs and desires.
 Otherwise, they risk pouring a lot of effort into products that may not end up getting used or that are very challenging to use.

-Benefit of using this tactic:
+Benefits of using this tactic:

-- co-design provides certainty that suppliers understand problems, can work collaboratively in a time-boxed manner, and can put forward tangible solutions/ prototypes for evaluation.
+- Co-design provides certainty that suppliers understand problems, can work collaboratively in a time-boxed manner and can put forward tangible solutions/prototypes for evaluation.

 Bring your pathway to life